 A Path Forward for Data-Collecting Companies

-Depending on how the proposed laws turn out, the United States could quickly become even more of a patchwork of data privacy approaches than it already is.
+Depending on how existing and future laws are enforced, the United States could quickly become even more of a patchwork of data privacy approaches than it already is.
 That could be very cumbersome for businesses, Rubash said.
 Even though comprehensive online data privacy laws are few and far between, she said companies need to take a comprehensive approach to compliance.

 “Rather than trying to find the loopholes and make workarounds, it’s important to take a holistic look at all of your data processes and really start to approach it from an ethical and responsible standpoint.
 And insist that all of your partners do the same,” she said.